 To reduce the cost of dealing with the inevitable accumulation of business documents that comes from doing business and paying taxes in Canada, and to provide sufficient evidence and support in the event of a review by CRA is only possible if you know what to keep, why to keep, how to keep and for how long to keep.

 If you are looking for an International Tax Accountant in Canada, then feel free to reach out to Filing Taxes at 416-479-8532.
 Schedule your tax preparation appointment with us and take the first step towards proper management of your finances.
-Our professional personal tax accountants will make sure to get you the maximum tax refund on your personal tax return.
+Our professional accountants will make sure to get you the maximum tax refund on your personal tax return.

 The information provided on this page is intended to provide general information.
 The information does not consider your personal situation and is not intended to be used without consultation from accounting and financial professionals.
 Salman Rundhawa and Filing Taxes will not be held liable for any problems that arise from the usage of the information provided on this page.